tomhendra/courses/udemy--master-the-coding-interview/README.md

 ## Big O

-A paradigm to describe time and space complexity of code in a worst case scenario to encourage more efficient code.
+A paradigm to classify code according to how runtime or space requirements grow as the input size grows.

 - One of the most important topics for software engineering.
 - A concept that will always be relevant and make you a better engineer.